 The team are still in the Backlog Grooming/Refinement session.
 They’ve estimated a heap of stories and spotted several that need better Acceptance Criteria.
-However, there are several stories that Product Owner Sue would like to have worked on which are too large to commit to in a single Sprint.
-While they could estimate the Stories as they are this seems like a waste of time.
+However, there are several stories that Product Owner Paula would like to have worked on which are too large to commit to in a single Sprint.
+While they could estimate the Stories as they are, this seems like a waste of time.
 They’re better off getting out the scalpel and splitting the stories into smaller parts.

 First a quick reminder from – Why Split User Stories:

 Why not just give the team large stories that span iterations.
 Why slice those stories into smaller parts?
 A number of reasons:

 - Small stories provide focus and a short horizon for the team.
 It’s easier to get lost in the details with a larger story.

 - When you still have development to test handoffs (i.e. before you start doing ATDD (Acceptance Test Driven Development), smaller stories enable more frequent handoffs and allow testers to work on smaller chunks of code.

 - Small stories give you the flexibility to reconfigure and adapt to new discoveries or changes.
 Perhaps the PO discovers that an existing story is now irrelevant; or while coding you discover a surprise.
 Small stories make it easier to adapt.

 - Small stories provide more feedback opportunities at all levels of the system and more opportunities for personal satisfaction; think of the small dopamine rush that happens every time you complete something!

 - Large stories increase the risk that your team will deliver nothing at the end of the iteration.

 - Your team has a capacity like a drain pipe and just like a pipe the larger the object you try to push through it the more likely it is that blockages and bottlenecks will occur.
 Perhaps one person who is tied up in the large story may also be the only person who can complete a key piece of another story.